 Jill, age 33, Nevada

 Nothing has been easy for me, not much family to mention, or animated stories of the good old days.
 I’m 33 years old, single mother of one little girl, and an ex-felon.
-I’m unemployed however I do have a few superficial degrees under my belt.
+I’m unemployed in however I do have a few superficial degrees under my belt.

 I can’t afford abortion